dhinakg/aeota/README.md

 ## Grabbing keys with `get_key.py`

-Gets a key from an AEA (non OTA; for OTAs, use the key that is provided with your response, as they generally do not have embedded key acquisition metadata).
+Gets a key from an AEA (non OTA; for OTAs, use the key that is provided with your response, as they generally do not have embedded auth data).

 ```shell
 pip3 install -r requirements.txt